BlockScience/cats/README.md

 efficient way to manage, share, and reference data and data processing via **Content-Addressing** Data Provenance records.

+CATs' utilizes [Ray](https://www.ray.io/) for interoperable distributed computing frameworks deployable on **[Kubernetes](https://kubernetes.io/)** for Big Data processing with Scientific Computing.
+Ray is a unified compute framework that enables the development of parallel and distributed applications for scalable data transformation, Machine Learning, and AI.
-CATs' utilizes [Ray](https://www.ray.io/), a unified compute framework for interoperable distributed computing frameworks deployable on **[Kubernetes](https://kubernetes.io/)** for Big Data processing with Scientific Computing Ray provides CATs with interoperable computing frameworks with its [ecosystem integrations](https://docs.ray.io/en/latest/ray-overview/ray-libraries.html) such as [Apache Spark](https://spark.apache.org/) & [PyTorch](https://pytorch.org/).
+Ray provides CATs with interoperable computing frameworks with its [ecosystem integrations](https://docs.ray.io/en/latest/ray-overview/ray-libraries.html) such as [Apache Spark](https://spark.apache.org/) & [PyTorch](https://pytorch.org/).
 Ray is deployed as an execution middleware